DerekPascarella/VMU-Disc-Builder/README.md

 - **Version 1.0 (2024-10-24)**
     - Initial release.

+## Words of Caution
+VMU Disc Builder leverages a custom English-language version of the <a href="https://www.dreamcast-talk.com/forum/viewtopic.php?f=52&t=14611#p151960">Dream Passport Web Browser</a> and as such is constrained to RAM limitations of both the browser software and the Dreamcast console itself.
+It's not recommended that users build a disc using hundreds or thousands of saves, as it will cause each indexed page to load very slowly.

+Instead, it's suggested that users curate a list of only the save files, mini-games, and icons that they wish to use.

+## A Note on Malformed VMI Files
+During the development of VMU Disc Builder, certain malformed VMI files circulating on the internet were discovered.
+Oftentimes, these VMI files begin with a single lowercase letter (e.g., v7936.VMI).

+If a user sees a "Download failed" message after booting their disc, they must repair the VMI/VMS pair using <a href="https://segaretro.org/VMU_Explorer">VMU Explorer</a>.
+The process is simple.

+1. Launch VMU Explorer.
+2. Click "File" -> "New VM".
+3. Click "File" -> "Import fil"e.
+4. Select the original VMI file.
+5. Once imported, right-click the save file and select "Export".
+6. Either use the default filename, or give the VMI/VMS pair a custom filename not exceeding eight characters, not including the extension (e.g., 12345678.VMI and 12345678.VMS).

 ## Usage
 VMU Disc Builder is designed to be as easy to use as possible.